long-code123/customer-app/README.md

-# FoodShipperApp
+# FoodOrderApp

-FoodShipperApp is an Android mobile application that makes it easy for users to order food online from nearby restaurants.
-With a user-friendly interface and convenient features, FoodShipperApp offers a quick and efficient food ordering experience.
+FoodOrderApp is an Android mobile application that makes it easy for users to order food online from nearby restaurants.
+With a user-friendly interface and convenient features, FoodOrderApp offers a quick and efficient food ordering experience.

 ## 📱 Main Features